 The renewal of residence permits is automatic upon request.

 In 2023, Identitá introduced a ‘credit card only’ payment policy that caused serious problems for protection beneficiaries to apply for and obtain their documentation as most still struggle to open even a basic bank account.
+Beneficiaries unable to open a bank account were required to rely on friends or, at times, NGOs to effect payment in their name.
+When raised with Identitá, NGOs were informed that the policy seeks to prevent improved financial management within Identitá yet throughout 2024 the situation remained unchanged.

-[1] Regulation 20 of the Procedural Regulations, Subsidiary Legislation 420.07 of the Laws of Malta.
+[1] Regulation 20 of the Procedural Regulations, S.L.
+420.07.